AmanSrivastava808/POISProject/README.md

 # CS8.401 — Cryptographic Primitives Project

-End-to-end implementation of 21 Programming Assignments covering the full cryptographic primitive stack from OWFs to 2-party MPC, plus a React web application.
+End-to-end implementation of 20 Programming Assignments covering the full cryptographic primitive stack — from One-Way Functions to 2-party MPC — plus a FastAPI backend and an interactive React dashboard for "learning-by-breaking" security simulations.

 ---